aws-samples/aws-serverless-security-workshop/docs/05-usage-plan/README.md

 ## Module 5E (Optional): Test throttling behavior with postman

+&#9888; **Caution: This optional module assumes you have completed Module 1 and Module 5D!
+If you have not done those two, you would need to add the x-api-key header to each of the API in the collection first!** &#9888;

 You can use postman to send multiple API requests in sequence.